 Activities and Programs

-Student Life’s diversity and inclusion initiatives seek to support the immediate and long-term success of Furman’s historically underrepresented students using current research on belonging, wellbeing, and career engagement while also inviting all students to critically consider issues of diversity and inclusion in order to develop leaders with research-based competencies for a global community.
-Staff collaborate with a variety of administrative units on campus to intentionally design a comprehensive, university-wide approach to diversity and inclusion..
+Student Life’s diversity, equity and inclusion initiatives seek to support the immediate and long-term success of Furman’s historically underrepresented students using current research on belonging, wellbeing, and career engagement while also inviting all students to critically consider issues of diversity, equity and inclusion in order to develop leaders with research-based competencies for a global community.
+Staff collaborate with a variety of administrative units on campus to intentionally design a comprehensive, university-wide approach to diversity, equity and inclusion.

-The Assistant Vice President for Student Development provides oversight to the strategic direction of diversity and inclusion initiatives, represents the division’s interest on the university’s Diversity & Inclusion Committee, and serves on the Bias Incident Response Team.
-The Associate Director of Diversity Engagement and Manager for the Center for Inclusive Communities develops programming within the student experience, provides direct support to individual students and advises the Student Diversity Council.
-The council is composed of student organizations that embrace a broad definition of culture to include world views formed by race, ethnicity, gender, national origin, abilities, and sexual orientation.
-Organizations representing the rich diversity of religious identity are advised out of the Chaplaincy.
-The student organizations promote and sustain diversity through mutual support, communication, and co-sponsorship of events among all student organizations.
+The Associate Dean and Director of the Center for Inclusive Communities provides oversight to the strategic direction for the division’s diversity, equity and inclusion initiatives, and collaborates with campus officials in the execution of the University’s strategic diversity plan.
+These collaborative efforts include representing the division’s interests on the university’s Diversity, Equity & Inclusion Committee, and serves on the Bias Incident Response Team.
+The Associate Dean and Director for the Center for Inclusive Communities develops programming within the student experience, provides direct support to individual students and advises the Student Diversity Council.
+The council is composed of student organizations that embrace a broad definition of diversity to include world views formed by race, ethnicity, gender identity and expression, national origin, abilities, and sexual orientation.
+Organizations representing the rich diversity of religious identity are advised out of the Office of Spiritual Life.
+The Student Diversity Council member organizations promote and sustain diversity through mutual support, cooperation, and co-sponsorship of events among all student organizations.

 Heller Service Corps

-Nearly 65% of the Furman student body participates in volunteer service with the 66 agencies of Heller Service Corps.
-Heller Service Corps is an umbrella organization pairing students with opportunities for service outside of the Furman campus.
-Through opportunities designed to engage students and support the community, volunteers can serve in the areas of recreation, education, medical, animal interest, special needs, sustainability, hispanic community engagement and community concerns.
+Furman students participate in volunteer service with the 70+ local agencies and schools via the Heller Service Corps.
+Heller Service Corps pairs students with opportunities for service outside of the Furman campus.
+Through opportunities designed to engage students and support the community, volunteers can serve in the areas of recreation, education, medical, animal interest, special needs, sustainability, and community concerns.
 All students are encouraged to become involved with the service corps; transportation is available when necessary.
-For more information, visit www.hellerservicecorps.org or stop by the Heller office in the Trone Student Center.
+For more information, visit hellerservicecorps.org or stop by the Heller office in the Trone Student Center.

 The Shucker Center for Leadership Development